clojuredocs/guides/articles/language/core_overview.md

 ### declare

-(declare ...) provides a simple way of creating 'forward declarations'. (declare ...) defs the supplied symbols with no init values.
+`declare` provides a simple way of creating 'forward declarations'. `declare` defs the supplied symbols with no init values.
 This allows for referencing of a var before it has been supplied a value.

 There are much better methods of value-based dispatch or code architecture in general, but this presents a simple situation forward declarations would be necessary.